 - 1. Press SOURCE.
 A source selection bar appears. - 2.
-Press $\blacktriangle/\blacktriangledown$ until your desired signal is selected and press OK.
+Press \blacktriangle/\lor until your desired signal is selected and press OK.

-Once detected, the selected source information will appear at the corner of the screen for seconds.
-If there is multiple equipment connected to the projector, repeat steps 1-2 to search for another signal.
+Once detected, the picture from the selected source will appear.
+If there is multiple equipment connected to the projector, repeat steps I-2 to search for another signal.

-- · The brightness level of the projected image will change accordingly when you switch between different input - · For best display picture results, you should select and use an input signal which outputs at the projector's native resolution.
+• The brightness level of the projected image will change accordingly when you switch between different input signals.

+• For best display picture results, you should select and use an input signal which outputs at the projector's native resolution.
 Any other resolutions will be scaled by the projector depending upon the "aspect ratio" setting, which may cause some image distortion or loss of picture clarity.
-See Aspect Ratio on page 28.
+See Aspect Ratio on page 30.